The Hathaway Center for Excellence

 Partners

 The Hathaway Center for Excellence is the preferred training partner of Behavioral Health Innovations (BHI).
-BHI’s founders developed the UCLA PTSD Reaction Index for DSM-5, which has been widely adopted across the US, Europe, and Asia as the preferred evidence-based assessment for trauma exposure and PTSD.
-Sycamores is accredited through the Joint Commission and the Solid Foundation for Inclusion tier from All Children All Families (ACAF).
+BHI’s founders developed the UCLA PTSD Reaction Index for DSM-5 suite of measures, which have been widely adopted across the US, Europe, and Asia as the preferred evidence-based assessment for trauma exposure and PTSD.
+Other partners include the University of California Los Angeles (UCLA), the California Mental Health Services Authority (CalMHSA), and Advocates for Human Potential as part of the California Department of Health Care Services (DHCS).
+Sycamores is also accredited through the Joint Commission and the Solid Foundation for Inclusion tier from All Children All Families (ACAF), the LGBTQ+ program for Human Rights Campaign.